Two Point Hospital: Development

 To produce the game, Webley and Carr considered a few approaches before signing with Sega.
 They originally considered crowdfunding the development through Kickstarter.
 Shortly afterwards, however, they found video game development via Kickstarter was waning and decided this approach was too risky.
-They also considered taking an early access approach.
+They considered taking an early access approach.
 Hymers suggested they approach Sega as a publisher, which was fortuitous because Sega wanted to expand their profile with games similar to Theme Hospital.
 While they were in negotiations with Sega, they selected a number of Lionhead Studios developers to help with Two Point Hospital's development.
 However, Microsoft closed Lionhead in April 2016 before the Sega deal was complete and they had to quickly choose their staff on limited funds.

 According to Hymers, the developers used their experience in making games including Theme Hospital, Populous, and Black & White to make Two Point Hospital.
 Smart said the team wanted the game to be accessible and that they wanted players to have confidence when examining the sub-menus and realising the level of strategy involved.
 Smart also said people do not like to visit hospitals and that using humour makes a difference to the atmosphere.
 According to Smart, the ailments were concocted from "terrible puns", or backwards from what someone wanted.

 Hymers said that patient queues and their movement along corridors were difficult to develop because the game is in 3D, which raised questions about wall thickness and cell width.
 He believed that this was less of an issue in Theme Hospital, which is 2D with graphics made from sprites, and that people were drawn in front of the walls.
-He also stated that making people avoid each other was tricky.
-A later patch for the game added character customisation and a "copy and paste" rooms feature.
+He stated that making people avoid each other was tricky.
+A patch for the game added character customisation and a "copy and paste" rooms feature.